kiniad/Rat-Rig-V-Core-4-Idex-Tips/README.md

-# Rat-Rig-V-Core-4-Idex Config and Tips
+# Beyond Rat-Rig-V-Core-4-Idex
-Confuguration upgrades, issues and tips for the Rat Rig V-Core 400 Idex
+Confuguration upgrades, tips and tricks and issues for the Rat Rig V-Core4 Idex (400)